Skip to content

 This funding provided by nib and nib foundation is a part of nib’s COVID-19 member and community support package and $1 million commitment to ensuring communities across Australia and New Zealand are supported during the COVID-19 pandemic.
 This includes, $150,000 in funding provided to Lifeline Aotearoa in New Zealand to enable an extra 2,300 hours of crisis support, which is estimated to be an additional requirement to suit the demand over the coming months.

 For 24/7 crisis support and suicide prevention services, Lifeline Australia is available to help.
-Phone 13 11 14 (24/7) or text 0477 13 11 14 (6:00pm – Midnight (AEST)).
-More information at lifeline.org.au.
+Phone 13 11 14, opens in a new tab (24/7) or text 0477 13 11 14, opens in a new tab (6:00pm – Midnight (AEST)).
+More information at lifeline.org.au, opens in a new tab.

-For more information, read our media release.
+For more information, read our media release, opens in a new tab.